cairo-book/cairo-book/src/ch16-05-02-randomness.md

 ### NB: After Contract is Deployed

-Once contract is deployed, you need to send enough ETH to the deployed contract address required to cover gas cost of callback function and cost of generating randomness.
+After deploying your contract, ensure it holds sufficient ETH to use the Pragma VRF system.
+Requesting random values incurs costs associated with both the generation process and the execution of your callback function.

 For more information, please refer to the [Pragma](https://docs.pragma.build/Resources/Cairo%201/randomness/randomness) docs.